 The request for access must be sent to the person in charge of protection of personal information at the institution.
 This person’s name and contact information are available from the institution or the Commission d’accès à l’information (access to information commission).

-The institution is required to answer the request for access as soon as possible.
+The institution is required to answer the request within 20 days of receveing it.

 If the request for access is refused, the person in charge of personal information for the institution must provide a written reason for the refusal and explain that a review of the refusal can be requested.

 If the request for access is allowed, the patient or other person can consult the medical records for free.
 However, the institution can charge reasonable fees for transcription, sending and copies of all or part of the record.